How We Work With You

 An endowment shows potential donors that your organization has prepared for long-term stability.
 And, if your organization ceases to exist, donors have the assurance that their contribution will continue to support a similar cause.

-Our highly experience investment committee, investment managers and staff are dedicated to prudent investment of your endowment assets.
+Our highly experienced investment committee, investment managers and staff are dedicated to prudent investment of your endowment assets.

 New matching opportunity from the Community Foundation of Tampa Bay